The value of storage in electricity distribution: The role of markets: Numerical experiments

-We solve the investment problem~\eqref{pb:tc} formulated as problem~\eqref{pb:P} for the case study over a 26~year planning horizon with hourly resolution.
+We solve the investment problem~\eqref{pb:tc} formulated as the mixed-integer linear problem~\eqref{pb:P} in Appendix~\ref{sec:opt_formulation} for the case study over a 26~year planning horizon with hourly resolution.
 We perform nine experiments, varying market participation constraints, available resources for investments, storage costs, storage cycle limits, and forward capacity prices.
 Table~\ref{tab:cs_results} in Appendix~\ref{apx:results} reports total cost, solve time, mixed-integer programming gaps, operating and capital costs, revenue from capacity payments, investment and operating decisions, yearly discharge cycles, and the minimum supply ratio during scarcity events, defined as the minimum power generation during the event divided by the installed generation capacity of backup generation or storage.
+Figure~\ref{fig:investment} in Appendix~\ref{apx:results} reports the investment decisions into each resource in each planning period.